stateos/StateOS-STM32F746G-Disco/README.md

 StateOS
 =======

-Free, extremely simple and amazingly tiny real-time operating system (RTOS) designed for deeply embedded applications.
+Free, extremely simple, amazingly tiny and very fast real-time operating system (RTOS) designed for deeply embedded applications.
 It was inspired by the concept of a state machine.
 TEMPLATE.
 NOT TESTED!